oliverfinn22/Oliver-VR-Maze-Level/README.md

 Your iphone may require you to adjust VPN management settings to trust the app developer.

 WARNING: 6 .png files were not able to be added to Materials/Assets/Stylized Lava PBR Texture/Textures folder.
+Github message: "Yowza, that’s a big file.
+Try again with a file smaller than 25MB."